0xdevonill/pons-labsme/contractsV2/lib/v4-core/src/interfaces/callback/ozz.md

 I cared about what Oz represented.

+So, here it is for you all.
+Have fun, but don’t ape more than you can afford to lose.

+`0x5c2a1e7866c6cd56b388ebbaee019ae0793b8e0c`

 A place hidden behind the obvious path.
 A world you only reach after following the road far enough.
 Something that looks simple from the outside, but gets stranger the deeper you go.